tzyluen/tzyluen.github.io-hugo/content/post/scan-a-network-for-vulnerabilities-with-nessus.md

 Target: 192.168.1.0/24

 Nessus provides a set of ready-to-use templates.
-For general scans, the (1) Advanced Scan and (2) Basic Network Scan would work.
+For general scans, the **(1) Advanced Scan** and **(2) Basic Network Scan would work**.
+The differences are the Advanced Scan supports the *Compliance* and *Plugins* which can be used to fine-tune the compliance checks (credentials are required) and Plugins.

 ![scan-a-network-for-vulnerability-with-nessus-01](/img/scan-a-network-for-vulnerability-with-nessus-01.png)

 ## Advanced Scans

 1. Navigates to `Scans` &rarr; `New Scan` &rarr; `Advanced Scan`, insert the `name`, `description`, and `targets`.
+The `Schedule` and `Notifications` options enable the scan to be performed at certain time and email the results to a list of recipients automatically.

     ![scan-a-network-for-vulnerability-with-nessus-02](/img/scan-a-network-for-vulnerability-with-nessus-02.png)

-2. Configure the rest of the settings:
+2. Tune the rest of the settings:

     ![scan-a-network-for-vulnerability-with-nessus-03](/img/scan-a-network-for-vulnerability-with-nessus-03.png)

-3. Once all is set, save and simply launch the scan.
+3. Once all is set, save.
+The scan job will be listed in `My Scans` folder.

-## Basic network scans
+## Basic Network Scans

 1. Navigates to `Scans` &rarr; `New Scan` &rarr; `Basic Network Scan`, insert the `name`, `description` and `targets`, then save.

     ![scan-a-network-for-vulnerability-with-nessus-04](/img/scan-a-network-for-vulnerability-with-nessus-04.png)

+## Launch A Scan

-2. From the `My Scans` folder, select a task from the list to launch the scan.
+1. From the `My Scans` folder, select a task from the list to launch the scan.

     ![scan-a-network-for-vulnerability-with-nessus-05](/img/scan-a-network-for-vulnerability-with-nessus-05.png)

-3. Once the scan complete, the status bar will changed to checked.
+2. Once the scan complete, the status bar will changed to checked.

     ![scan-a-network-for-vulnerability-with-nessus-06](/img/scan-a-network-for-vulnerability-with-nessus-06.png)